Vancouver Sun: History

 The newspaper's photography department became the first in the world to fully switch over to digital photography following the 1994 release of the Kodak DCS 400 series, which used a Nikon F90 body; the camera was developed by Kodak in collaboration with The Associated Press and each unit cost $16,950.

 In 1997, Kennedy Heights, the printing press for the Vancouver Sun and The Province, was opened in Surrey.
 Later in 1997 the paper moved to Granville Square.
 In 2000, the newspaper was sold to CanWest.

 In May 2009, the newspaper laid off long-time editorial cartoonist Roy Peterson who had been drawing for the paper since 1962.

 In 2010, the newspaper became part of the Postmedia Network, as a result of the collapse of CanWest.
 In December 2011, after much research on the demographics of the greater Vancouver area, the newspaper launched a Chinese-language version Taiyangbao with original Chinese language content.
 According to an article broadcast on China Now on China Radio International (December 2011), the key to success was not necessarily to "translate" its English-language version into Chinese.

 In January 2015, the Kennedy Heights printing press operation was shut down, resulting in 220 workers losing their jobs.
 Printing of the Vancouver Sun and The Province were outsourced, each to different printing press operations.

 In 2017, the Vancouver Sun and The Province moved to East Vancouver, to the Broadway Tech Centre.

 In October 2022, the Vancouver Sun and The Province stopped printing the Monday editions.

+In 2023, Postmedia Network announced that they would be closing the newsrooms of the Vancouver Sun and its sister paper, the Province; asking all journalists to work from home.